 Now for the other two, more commonly used, confusing homophones—whether and weather.

-The noun weather derived from a word meaning air and sky.
-The state of almost anything related to the air and sky is weather—temperature, windiness, moisture, etc. As a verb, weather means to endure or to be exposed to and affected by weather.
+The noun weather derives from a word meaning air and sky.
+The state of almost anything related to the air or the sky is weather—temperature, wind, moisture, etc. As a verb, weather means to endure or to be exposed to and affected by weather.
 Let’s look at some examples before moving on to whether.